prabhushrikant/BetterProgramming/README.md

-#Introduction
+# Introduction

 This project is to practice any new technique/tool or framework related to Java in order to get better at programming.

+If said objected oriented language:

-This is NOT an `abstract` method but a `concrete` implementation of `write and be bright` interface.
+This is NOT an `abstract` class but a `concrete` implementation of `write and be bright` of following principal I believe in.

-I believe you `know` something when you read it, `learn` it when you practice it yourself but `earn` it when you teach it to others.
+"- you `know` something when you read it,
+- you `learn` it when you practice it but
+- you `earn` it when you teach it to others. !!!"

-This repository is serves all three purposes for me.
+This repository `@Overrides` all 3 methods of the principal and is been `tested` thoroughly.

 WRITE AND BE BRIGHT !!!